johan162/hpdf_table/docs/APIOverview.md

    *Set the content style for the entire table.*

  - hpdftbl_set_cell_content_style()
-   *Set the stle for specified cell.
+   *Set the style for specified cell.
 This overrides andy style on the table level.*

  - hpdftbl_set_title_style()
    *Set the style for the table title.*